OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 1. each replicate of the six combinations was allocated to each block
 2. the two weed control methods were allocated to each main plot

-As the consequence, apart from treatment factors, we have two blocking factors, i.e. the blocks and the main-plots within each block; Both this blocking factors should be included in the model, in order to ensure the independence of residuals.
+As the consequence, apart from treatment factors, we have two blocking factors, i.e. the blocks and the main-plots within each block; both this blocking factors should be included in the model, in order to ensure the independence of residuals.

 #### Model definition